fserb/bkc/pages/bouncing/bouncing.md

 Each of our control points will start with a velocity.
-Because we have a physical system that will conserve energy, this will end up defining how fast the system will be, as no new energy will be introduced.
+Because we have a physical system that will conserve energy, this will end up defining how fast the system will be forever, as no new energy will be introduced.
 We force the initial velocity to be within $[700,1100]$ in any direction.

 ```op:crystal+5
   const speed = 700 + 400 * Math.random();
   const vdir = Math.TAU * Math.random();
 ```

 We put the control in a random position inside our canvas and create the `vel` vector to match the generated `speed` and `vdir`.
+Notice that we do no effort to make sure that they don't initially overlap, as our collision system will take care of that.

 ```op:crystal+8
     pos: {x: W * Math.random(), y: H * Math.random()},
     vel: {x: speed * Math.cos(vdir), y: speed * Math.sin(vdir)},
 ```

-We also define a `radius` (since they are circles) and an internal state to track whether they have bounced at something this frame.
+We also define a `radius` (we could hard code that, but if we define it explicitly, our collision code is more generic and can be used for particles too) and an internal state to track whether they have `bounced` at something this frame.

 ```op:crystal+10
     radius: 64,